FlowWest/CDECRetrieve/README.md

 service due to the fact that it is the most robust of the services.
 You can learn more about the SHEF format [here](http://www.nws.noaa.gov/om/water/resources/SHEF_CodeManual_5July2012.pdf).

+The design of this package maps different CDEC url endpoints into "services" that make sense.
+For example there is a **datasets** service that allows the user to view all datasets available at a given location.
+There is **query/data** service that allows the user to bring observations into memory.
+The goal is to allow a workflow where a user can pipe reponses from one service into another, and eventually into the **data** service to get the data, and be able to automate this process.

 Please see the *Details* section below for limitations and possible annoyances inherited from the CDEC service.